To his family, Edward Livingstone was a placid, easy-going man who spoke regularly of how much he loved his children.

 But a neighbour of the two children Livingstone shot, while they were asleep in their beds, said the deaths were the result of a vengeful campaign by an obsessed man.

-The mentally unwell 51-year-old Dunedin corrections officer turned up at his estranged wife's house in St Leonards with a can of petrol and a shotgun, using a secret key to get inside.
+The mentally unwell 51-year-old Dunedin Department of Corrections employee turned up at his estranged wife's house in St Leonards with a can of petrol and a shotgun, using a secret key to get inside.